 South Central Kansas

-Dairy and grinding alfalfa steady, alfalfa pellets steady to 5.00 lower.
+Dairy and grinding alfalfa and alfalfa pellets steady.
+Movement moderate.

 Grinding alfalfa steady.
 Movement slow.
 Alfalfa: Horse, Small squares